rich1123/Kafka3-Data/README.md

 ### Your Phase1 Mession

-these scripts work. kinda. the problem is every time we re-start the consumer, we lose all the customer data.
+these scripts work. kinda. the problem is every time we re-start the consumer, we lose all the customer data. the reason is the coder doesn't know SQL like you do! so all the data gets put into in-memory data structures, but every time you restart the consumer script, they get emptied.

-you
+you need to use SQL alchemy to add to the Consumer in phase1 what's needed to save that transaction information into a "transaction" table in the SQl of your choice.

+you probably need to create the "database" and the "table" within your Sql Database, and then connect to it anytime someone creates a XactionConsumer() object.

-and whose SQLAlchemy might be
+and that SQLAlchemy  might be something like
 ``` python
 class Transaction(Base):
     __tablename__ = 'transaction'